1iveowl/VeraControl.PCL/README.md

 }
 ```

 That is it!

-Not that difficult.
-If you add new Services and Devices please don't hesitate to do a Pull Request here to extend this library.
+If you decide add new Services and Devices please don't hesitate to do a Pull Request here to extend this library.